conda-forge/conda-forge.github.io/src/user/announcements.rst

     In two weeks we will set all new bot PRs for rebuilding packages (eg for a new version of boost) to automatically merge once they pass the CI and linter, by default.
-    This will enable migrations to go much faster and will reduce maintainance burden.
+    This will enable migrations to go much faster and will reduce maintenance burden.
     If you maintain a package where this could be detrimental please add ``bot: automerge: False`` or ``bot: automerge: version`` to the ``conda-forge.yaml``.
     ``False`` will tell the bot to never automerge and ``version`` will only automerge for